 A special needs trust enables you leave money or property to a loved one with a disability in a way that lets them continue to receive Supplemental Security Income (SSI) and Medicaid benefits.
 With a special needs trust, you assign a trustee to retain complete control over spending funds on your disabled loved one’s behalf instead of distributing those funds directly.
 In this way, your loved one remains eligible for SSI and Medicaid benefits while being able to have a wide variety of goods and services provided to them.

-If you are married with a larger estate (value greater than five million dollars), you should think about taking steps to protect heirs from excessive tax implications upon inheritance.
-A credit shelter trust (also know as an "A/B Trust" or "Bypass Trust") or an entity such as a Family Limited Trust can be used to eliminate or reduce federal estate taxes.
+If you’re married with a large estate (worth over eleven million dollars), you should think about taking steps that can protect your heirs from excessive tax liabilities when they receive their inheritance.
+For example, you can establish a credit shelter trust (also know as an “A/B trust” or “bypass trust”) or a Family Limited Trust in order to eliminate or reduce federal estate taxes.

 If you’re unmarried, you might choose to take advantage of options like a life insurance trust to protect the proceeds of your policy from estate taxes, or create a gifting program.
 Whatever your specific estate planning goals may be, I will work with you to understand your unique needs and prepare all the necessary documents to address your wishes.
 Because I understand that your will or trust is central to your estate plan, I will collaborate with you to fully understand your financial and family situation in order to create a successful legacy strategy.